 This page contains brief information about daratumumab and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Use in Cancer

 Daratumumab is approved to be used alone or with other drugs to treat:

 - Multiple myeloma.
 It is used:

-- With dexamethasone and either bortezomib or lenalidomide in patients who have already received at least one other type of treatment.
+- With dexamethasone and either lenalidomide or bortezomib in patients who have already received at least one therapy.

-- Alone in patients who have already received at least three other types of treatment, including a proteasome inhibitor and an immunomodulating agent.
-It is also used in patients whose disease is refractory to both a proteasome inhibitor and an immunomodulating agent.
+- Alone in patients who have already received at least three types of therapy that included a proteasome inhibitor and an immunomodulating agent or whose disease is refractory to both a proteasome inhibitor and an immunomodulatory agent.

 Daratumumab is also being studied in the treatment of other types of cancer.